Steve Marschner, email@example.com

 You are welcome (encouraged, even) to discuss the material of this class among yourselves in general terms.
-But when it comes to the details of the assignments, you need to be working independently.
+But when it comes to the details of the assignments, you need to be working alone.
 In particular, it's never OK for you to see another student's homework writeup or another team's program code, nor to discuss the solutions to the specific problems in the homeworks.

 You're also welcome to read any published sources—books, articles, public web sites—that help you learn.
-If you find an idea in one of these sources that becomes part of your solution, that's fine, but it's imperative that you credit that fact in your writeup or in a comment in your code.
+If you find an idea in one of these sources that becomes part of your homework solution, that's fine, but it's imperative that you credit that fact on your homework or in a comment in your code.
 Otherwise you would be falsely claiming to have invented the idea yourself.